gdbooks/3DCollisions/Chapter1/point_on_ray.md

 * __positive__ if TODO
 * __negative__ if TODO

 Of course you need to use a very small epsilon here, because of floating point error.

+Now, there is one edge case to all this.
+What happens if the point we are testing and the origin of the ray are the same point?
+Well, the dot product breaks down and we get no new normal vector.
+But that point is on the ray.
+You should add a special case if check for that.

-See if you can implement this on your own before looking at the code below
+See if you can implement this on your own before looking at the code below.

 ### The algorithm